A non-absorbing SIR stochastic lattice gas model on hybrid lattices: Results and Discussion

-which has an truncation error of the order of $O(h)^2$.
-The error function $\delta f'$ of $df/d\lambda$ was obtained via error propagation from the uncertainties in the values of $f$ ($\delta f$), being expressed by

-In our computations $h$ was taken equal to $2.0 \times 10^{-3}$.
+In Figs.~\ref{fig:03a}, \ref{fig:03b} and \ref{fig:03c} are shown the order parameter, Binder cumulant, and susceptibility as a function of the recovery rate $\lambda$ for the case $p=0$, respectively.
+As one can see from Fig.~\ref{fig:03a}, a typical second-order phase transition takes place for the case $p=0$.
+As we shall see, the same conclusion can be drawn for the remaining cases, where a typical sigmoid-shaped curve also occurs.
+From Binder cumulant crossings, we can estimate the corresponding epidemic thresholds for each case.
+In the inset of Fig.~\ref{fig:03b} is shown a refinement of the calculations for $U$ inside the critical region.
+The critical thresholds were estimated with five significant figures.
+For the case $p=0$, we obtained $\lambda_{c}=0.176(6)$.
+As expected, it is approximately equal to that observed in the absorbing version of the SIR model.
 By taking the slope of the log-log plot of the quantity $\phi$ versus the linear size of the system $L$, we can get an estimate for $1/\nu$.
-Fig.~\ref{fig:03d} shows the best linear fit to data for the case $p=0$.
-We obtained $1/\nu=0.74\pm0.05$.
+Fig.~\ref{fig:03d} shows the best linear fit to Eq.~(\ref{eq:20}) for the case $p=0$.
+We obtained $1/\nu=0.719\pm0.011$.
 Error bars were estimated by using Eq.~(\ref{eq:19}).
-This value of $1/\nu$ is within one standard deviation from the exact critical exponent ratio $1/\nu=3/4$ of 2D dynamical percolation and it deviates only 1\% from this exact value.
+The least reduced $\chi^{2}$ was equal to 1.34, with a goodness-of-fit probability $Q$ of 19,7\%.
+This value of $1/\nu$ is within few standard deviations from the exact critical exponent ratio $1/\nu=3/4$ of 2D dynamical percolation and it deviates only 4\% from this exact value.
 Similarly, a finite-size scaling analysis of the magnitudes of the order parameter $P$ and the susceptibility $\chi$ at $\lambda_{c}$ by using Eqs.~(\ref{eq:11}) and (\ref{eq:12}) yield, respectively, the critical exponent ratios $\beta /\nu$ and $\gamma /\nu$.
 Figs.~\ref{fig:03e} and \ref{fig:03e} show the log-log plot of $P$ and $\chi$ (both calculated at $\lambda_{c}$) against $L$, respectively.
 The red straight lines in those figures are the best linear fit to Eqs.~(\ref{eq:11}) and (\ref{eq:12}), respectively.
-We obtained $\beta /\nu=0.105\pm 0.002$ and $\gamma /\nu=1.765\pm0.006$.
-These values are also in very good agreement with the exact critical exponent ratios of 2D dynamical percolation, namely, $\beta /\nu=3/4$ and $\gamma /\nu=43/24$.
-These estimates of the critical exponents ratios and critical threshold $\lambda_{c}$ for $p=0$ case are found also in Table \ref{tab:1}.
+We obtained $\beta /\nu=0.109\pm 0.003$ and $\gamma /\nu=1.778\pm0.005$.
+These values are also in very good agreement with the exact critical exponent ratios of 2D dynamical percolation, namely, $\beta /\nu=5/48$ and $\gamma /\nu=43/24$.
+These estimates of the critical exponents ratios and critical threshold $\lambda_{c}$ for case $p=0$ are summarized and compared with the corresponding exact values form 2D dynamics percolation in Table \ref{tab:1}.